Art is an authentic reflection of the artist’s mind and spirit,

-The refinement of this personal expression contains a void, a catalyst that beckons the viewer’s attention to create a better reflection of himself, by placing his own meaning into it and complete it as his own work of art.
+The depth of this intimate expression contains a void, a hidden catalyst that beckons the viewer’s attention to fill it by creating a better reflection of himself, placing his own meaning into it, and completing it as his own work of art.

 In your light, I learn how to love.

 where no one sees you, but sometimes I do,

 A wealthy nobleman, a genius theologian, a jurist